 A team that sticks together, stays together.
-And we all know that such a team translates into an organisation winning half the battle.
+And we all know that such a team translates into an organization winning half the battle.
 A team typically comprises people who come from diverse backgrounds – in terms of culture, education, and experience.
 From a company point of view, it is important that every employee overlook these differences to think of themselves as a unit.
 Only then will they be able to put collective goals ahead of personal ambitions – a sure sign of a great team.

 Team Building plays an unmatched role in making your team a cohesive unit.
 It refers to various activities that are undertaken to get team members to interact, connect, and bond – thus laying the foundation for improved coordination and better performance.
 The objectives of these activities include: